1,670 total views, 1 views today

 – Some of the hip-hop may not be to everyone’s tastes though

-– you’ll probably have to stop off for elevenses in the way home
+– You may have to stop off for a snack on the way home

 Borough, 50-54 Henderson St, Edinburgh EH6 6DE